manufacturist/community-bulletin-board/README.md

 vendor/bin/phpunit ./tests
 ```

 Most tests are integration tests.
-The API tests run against a dockerized version of the PHP web app.
+The API tests run against a dockerized version of the web app.

 ### Static Analysis